DataDog/kics/documentation/rules/terraform/aws/emr_without_vpc.md

   id: "2b3c8a6d-9856-43e6-ab1d-d651094f03b4"
   display_name: "EMR Without VPC"
   cloud_provider: "aws"
-  platform: "Terraform"
+  framework: "Terraform"
   severity: "LOW"
   category: "Networking and Firewall"
 ---
 ## Metadata

-**Name:** `aws/emr_without_vpc`

-**Query Name** `EMR Without VPC`

 **Id:** `2b3c8a6d-9856-43e6-ab1d-d651094f03b4`

 **Cloud Provider:** aws

-**Platform** Terraform
+**Framework:** Terraform

 **Severity:** Low

 **Category:** Networking and Firewall

+#### Learn More

+ - [Provider Reference](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/emr_cluster#subnet_id)

-## Description
+### Description

  This check ensures that Amazon Elastic MapReduce (EMR) clusters are deployed within a Virtual Private Cloud (VPC) by specifying a `subnet_id` in the Terraform resource.
 Launching EMR clusters without associating them to a VPC, as shown by omitting the `subnet_id` attribute in the `aws_emr_cluster` resource, exposes the cluster to public networks and increases the risk of unauthorized access or data compromise.
 By deploying EMR clusters in a VPC, network access control can be properly enforced through security groups and network ACLs, limiting exposure to only trusted sources.
 Failure to launch EMR clusters inside a VPC can lead to serious security vulnerabilities, including unauthorized data access, data exfiltration, or service disruption.

-#### Learn More

- - [Provider Reference](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/emr_cluster#subnet_id)

 ## Compliant Code Examples